marobinette/DataScience/assignments/weekOne/AIHallucinationData/ai_hallucinations.md

 Is the data tidy?
 I would say no. For instance, the Monetary Penalty column could have been handled better.
 It combines the amount and currency - violating the principle of multiple variables are stored in one column.

-### Questions
+### 5) Questions
 Questions I think this dataset could at least begin to answer are as follows:
 - What countries are seeing the most cases?
 - What countries have seen the highest monetary penalties?

-Related to questions above, it would be interesting to see if the rate of cases is substantially higher when English is not the language used in interacting with the model.
+Related to questions above, it would be interesting to see if the rate of cases is substantially higher when English is not the language used in interacting with the model, but this would require more information.